stackforge/pecan/docs/source/routing.rst

     $ curl http://localhost:8080/kwargs?a=1&b=2&c=3
     {u'a': u'1', u'c': u'3', u'b': u'2'}

-...or can be consumed positionally:
+or can be consumed positionally:

 ::